PRIVACY POLICY

 UK-GDPR, DPA, AND PERSONAL DATA TRANSFERS FROM THE UNITED KINGDOM

 The Data Protection Act (DPA) was passed in 2018 to implement the EU’s GDPR into United Kingdom (UK) law.
 The DPA was amended on January 1, 2021, by regulations under the European Union (Withdrawal) Act 2018, to reflect the UK’s status outside the EU (commonly referred to as “Brexit”).
 In anticipation of Brexit, the UK enacted a new domestic data privacy law called the UK-GDPR that took effect on January 31, 2020, which alongside the DPA governs all processing of personal data from individuals located inside the UK (Note: The UK is made up of England, Scotland, Wales, and Northern Ireland.)
-The UK-GDPR is heavily derived from the EU’s GDPR and generally the terms and core concepts used in the UK-GDPR have the same meaning as they do in the EU’s GDPR.
+The UK-GDPR is heavily derived from the EU’s GDPR, and generally, the terms and core concepts used in the UK-GDPR have the same meaning as they do in the EU’s GDPR.

-INFORMATION WE COLLECT
+NOTICE OF INFORMATION WE COLLECT

 SI collects PII (information from which an individual can be identified, such as full name, email address, physical address, Social Security number, and other data) that both individuals and entities choose to provide to us, only as permitted by law and necessary to perform our Search Services.